hotrodorm/hotrod/README.md

 </select>
 ```

-Nitro makes this query available in Java as:
+Nitro makes this query available in your application as:

 ```java
   List<Vehicle> searchVehicles(String brandName, Integer minYear, Integer ordering)